ietf-rats-wg/eat/draft-ietf-rats-eat.md

 TODO: add the rest of the claims in here

-### SW Versions registere by this document
+### Version Schemes Registered by this Document {#registerversionscheme}

 IANA is requested to register a new value in the "Software Tag Version Scheme Values" established by {{CoSWID}}.

 The new value is a version scheme a 13-digit European Article Number {{EAN-13}}.
 An EAN-13 is also known as an International Article Number or most commonly as a bar code.
-This claim is the ASCII text representation of actual digits often printed with a bar code.
+This version scheme is the ASCII text representation of EAN-13 digits, the same ones often printed with a bar code.
-Use of this claim must comply with the EAN allocation and assignment rules.
+This version scheme must comply with the EAN allocation and assignment rules.
 For example, this requires the manufacturer to obtain a manufacture code from GS1.

 | Index | Version Scheme Name | Specification |
 | 5     | ean-13              | This document |